Education STEM OPT Jobs in Illinois

 Responsibilities

-- Plans and coordinates patient schedule for study procedures, return visits, and study treatment schedules.
+- Plan & coordinate patient schedule for study procedures, return visits, and study treatment schedules.

-- Educates patients about study procedures to be performed, visit schedule, what to report between and during visits, and potential side effects.
+- Educate patients about study procedures to be performed, visit schedule, what to report between & during visits, and the risks / benefits of the procedures.

-- Performs assessments at visits and monitors for adverse events.
+- Perform assessments at patient study visits and monitor for adverse events.

 - Coordinates and may participate in quality assurance reviews conducted by study sponsors, federal agencies, or specially designated review groups.